-In Germany, the calendar year equals the fiscal year.
+In Germany, the calendar year = tax year.

 Nonetheless, it is possible under Germany’s accounting laws that a business has a deviating business year (ending on 31 March or so).
 The business years’s income is to be declared /will be taxed in the year in which that business year ends.

 If however, a company (such as a GmbH) wants to effectively change its business year from the calendar year to a deviating business year, effectively triggering a “tax pause”, some corporate law steps as well as the approval of the tax office in order to be tax-effective are required.
 Tax and corporate law experts should assist with the proper implementation of such amendment.

 If you live in Germany, irrespective of your nationality, you will be subject to resident income taxation on the basis of your world-wide income, unless tax-treaty protection applies.

 In 2019, a taxable income up to EUR 9,168 was tax exempt (twice that amount for a married couple).
 Further, exceeding income up to EUR 55,961 (twice that amount for a married couple) is taxed progressively, with rates increasing from 14% to 42%.
 Income portions exceeding EUR 55,961 (double that for married couple) up to EUR 265,327 (double that for married couple) are taxed at the 42% top rate.

 Finally, a “rich tax rate” for income portions exceeding EUR 265,327 (double that for married couple) at a rate of 45% applies.

 In 2020, these thresholds are slightly higher (thresholds for single taxpayers: EUR 9,408 – 57,042 – 270,051).

 *Rates for FY 2016 and FY 2017/2018: See further below.